adolenc/cl-neovim/README.md

 A lot of people already implemented libraries for writing neovim plugins in [various different languages](https://github.com/neovim/neovim/wiki/Related-projects#api-clients), but as far as I know this is the first attempt at adding support for Common Lisp.

 ## Installing package
 The simplest way to install the package is to use [quicklisp](https://www.quicklisp.org/).
-You need to manually clone 5 repositories into your `~/quicklisp/local-projects` folder:
+For now you will need to manually clone 5 repositories into your `~/quicklisp/local-projects` folder:
  - [cl-neovim](https://github.com/adolenc/cl-neovim): `$ git clone https://github.com/adolenc/cl-neovim`;
  - [cl-messagepack](https://github.com/mbrezu/cl-messagepack): `$ git clone https://github.com/mbrezu/cl-messagepack`;
  - [form-fiddle](https://github.com/Shinmera/form-fiddle): `$ git clone https://github.com/Shinmera/form-fiddle`;